 Also, turn on the grammar check function on your email and documents.
 Doing this will help to reduce grammar errors such as “He could of won the game” versus “He could have won the game.”

 3. Make a List of Frequent Spelling Errors

-Bad spelling doesn’t necessary indicate low intelligence or poor writing skills.
+Bad spelling doesn’t necessarily indicate low intelligence or poor writing skills.
 Accomplished writers Ernest Hemingway and F. Scott Fitzgerald were bad at spelling.
-However, even if writing isn’t one of your favourite activities, taking the extra time to checking your spelling can make you look smarter.
+However, even if writing isn’t one of your favourite activities, taking the extra time to check your spelling can make you look smarter.
 You will definitely look more professional.

 To improve this writing skill fast, turn on spell check functions in your email and documents.
 This will help to reduce silly typos such as “tommorrow” instead of “tomorrow.”

 Look for lists of commonly misspelled words such as this list.
 Take a few minutes each day to quiz yourself on your ability to spell these words.
 Or keep your own list of words that you often catch yourself asking, “How do you spell that again?”

 If you like immediate feedback, try out online quizzes such as this one which tests your ability to spell frequently misspelled words in the business niche.
 Add the words you spelled incorrectly to your list of words to watch for when you are writing.